-- The identity of all market participants (including broker-dealers and customers) that • are allocated NMS Securities, directly or indirectly, in a Primary Market Transaction: - The number of such NMS Securities each such market participant is allocated; and • - The identity of the broker-dealer making each such allocation.
+- The identity of all market participants (including broker-dealers and customers) that are allocated NMS Securities, directly or indirectly, in a Primary Market Transaction;147 - The number of such NMS Securities each such market participant is allocated; and • - The identity of the broker-dealer making each such allocation.148 https://cloud.google.com/developers/articles/auto-scaling-on-the-google-cloud-platform/.
+147 All observations and costs as provided in this section include secondary offerings.

 The objective of this CAT NMS Plan is to provide a comprehensive audit trail that "allows regulators to efficiently and accurately track all activity in NMS securities throughout the U.S. markets."
 The Participants believe that an eventual expansion of the CAT to gather complete information on Primary Market Transactions would be beneficial to achieving that objective.
-However, based on the analysis directed to be completed as part of this plan, the Participants have concluded that it is appropriate to limit CAT submissions related to allocations in Primary Market Transactions to sub-account allocations, as described below.